Aliases for B3GAT1 Gene

 GeneCards Summary for B3GAT1 Gene

 B3GAT1 (Beta-1,3-Glucuronyltransferase 1) is a Protein Coding gene.
-Diseases associated with B3GAT1 include natural killer cell leukemia and metanephric adenoma.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include UDP-galactose:beta-N-acetylglucosamine beta-1,3-galactosyltransferase activity and galactosylgalactosylxylosylprotein 3-beta-glucuronosyltransferase activity.
+Diseases associated with B3GAT1 include Renal Adenoma and Natural Killer Cell Leukemia.
+Among its related pathways are Chondroitin sulfate/dermatan sulfate metabolism and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include UDP-galactose:beta-N-acetylglucosamine beta-1,3-galactosyltransferase activity and galactosylgalactosylxylosylprotein 3-beta-glucuronosyltransferase activity.
 An important paralog of this gene is B3GAT2.